ShunSakurai/asana-navigator/README.md

 - Install it from [Chrome Web Store]()
 - You can also `git clone` this repository and load the folder to Google Chrome to install it as a developer
 - The features are automatically enabled when you are on an Asana task page
-- Options are accessible from [chrome://extensions](chrome://extensions) > Asana Navigator > Details > Extension options
+- Options are accessible by clicking the icon from the toolbar by going to [chrome://extensions](chrome://extensions) > Asana Navigator > Details > Extension options

 ## Special thanks